 This trio of natural, earth-friendly cleaners (Amazon) includes hand soap, dish soap, and multipurpose cleaner.
 The bright scent will make your new home smell as clean as it looks, but make sure you like lemon verbena.
 Some customers have reported that the scent is just too strong.

-You’ll banish dirt from every nook and cranny with this kit (Amazon) that includes everything from a microfiber duster to a window squeegee and even a lightbulb changer.
-This clever tool comes with an extendable wand that reaches up to sixteen feet.
-It may seem a little pricey at around $70, but this all-in-one kit will save you so much time that it’s well worth the money.
+You’ll banish dirt from every nook and cranny with this kit (Amazon) that includes everything from a static duster to a window squeegee.
+This clever tool comes with an extendable wand that reaches up to 10 feet.
+Best of all, you can pick it up for around $30.
+This all-in-one kit will save you so much time that it’s well worth the money.

 3. Home Security